 If you like indulgent rich chocolatey desserts, you are probably going to enjoy a Stout or Porter beer with its hint of chocolate and coffee notes.
 You might even enjoy the creaminess of an Oatmeal stout too.

 For those who like spicy foods, a crisp dry pilsner or hoppy IPA can be a perfect palate cleanser and take away some of the spice of the food.
-Steaks and other red meats tend to go well with almost any beer but can especially compliment a brown or dark beer.
+Steaks and other red meats tend to go well with almost any beer but can especially complement a brown or dark beer.

 But perhaps the question should be, why would you want to drink beer without tasting it?
 There’s a whole range of beers out there on the craft beer scene, each with its own different flavors and tastes.
 What’s to say you just haven’t tasted the right one yet?